jgibbons-cp/datadog_k8_security_rules/README.md

     `kubectl create clusterrolebinding root-cluster-admin-binding --clusterrole=cluster-admin --user=jenks`
     `kubectl delete clusterrolebinding root-cluster-admin-binding`

+    4) Requires the json parser in the sample pipeline

 2) Rule - Clusterrole or role created with verb or resource wildcard